kyma-project/telemetry-manager/docs/user/03-traces.md

 ![Distributed tracing](./assets/traces-intro.drawio.svg)

-The goal of the Telemetry Module is to support you in collecting all relevant trace data in a Kyma cluster and ship them to a backend for further analysis.
-Hereby, relevant Kyma modules like Istio or Serverless will contribute instantly and typical enrichment of the data is happening.
+The goal of the Telemetry Module is to support you in collecting all relevant trace data in a Kyma cluster, enrich them and ship them to a backend for further analysis.
+Kyma modules like Istio or Serverless contribute traces transparently.
 ## Prerequisites

 For a complete recording of a distributed trace, it is [essential](https://www.w3.org/TR/trace-context/#problem-statement) that every involved component is at least propagating the trace context.
 In Kyma, all components involved in users' requests support the [W3C Trace Context protocol](https://www.w3.org/TR/trace-context), which is a vendor-neutral protocol gaining more and more support by all kinds of vendors and tools.
 The involved Kyma components are mainly Istio, Serverless, and Eventing.